 Multi-omics network modeling and pathway enrichment analysis with mBONITA

-mBONITA (multiomics -Boolean Omics Network Invariant-Time Analysis) extends our previous approaches to Boolean modeling and pathway analysis with omics datasets 18, 19.
+multiomics -Boolean Omics Network Invariant-Time Analysis (mBONITA) extends our previous approaches to Boolean modeling and pathway analysis with omics datasets 18, 19. mBONITA uses trascriptomics, proteomics and phophoproteomics data to learn logic rules for prior knowledge networks (PKNs).
 Briefly, the BONITA algorithm uses omics datasets in combination with prior knowledge networks from sources such as KEGG 7 and WikiNetworks 9, 20 to infer Boolean rules which define signal flow through these biological networks.
-These Boolean models allow in silico perturbations and simulation of the networks to calculate node-wise importance scores that quantify a node’s influence in a network, analogous to graph-theoretic measures of node centrality.
-These node importance scores are used in concert with variance and condition-specific fold changes from the training dataset to calculate a metric of pathway dysregulation and hence perform pathway analysis.
-We have reimplemented the BONITA Python tool in Python3, resulting in significant upgrades in speed, and use this updated tool as a basis for the mBONITA module. mBONITA is a three-step process that requires four inputs (Figure 1): (1) prior knowledge networks in graphml format, defining the topology of the signaling network(s) for which Boolean rules are to be inferred, (2) a matrix of gene/protein expression values from the multi-omics datasets under consideration, (3) a design matrix specifying the treatment for each sample in the training dataset and (4) a contrast matrix.
+These Boolean models allow in silico perturbations and simulation of the networks to calculate node-wise importance scores that quantify a node’s influence in a network.
+These node importance scores are used in concert with variance and condition-specific fold changes from the training dataset to calculate a metric of pathway modulation and hence perform pathway analysis.
+We have reimplemented the BONITA Python tool in Python3, resulting in significant upgrades in speed, and use this updated algorithm as a basis for the mBONITA module. mBONITA is a three-step process that requires four inputs (Figure 1): (1) prior knowledge networks in graphml format, defining the topology of the signaling network(s) for which Boolean rules are to be inferred, (2) a matrix of gene/protein expression values from the multi-omics datasets under consideration, (3) a design matrix specifying the treatment for each sample in the training dataset and (4) a contrast matrix.
 We have only tested mBONITA in scenarios where conditions are matched across all omics datasets.
 In the first step, pathways are downloaded from KEGG using the KEGG API if desired, and prepared for rule inference.
 In the second step, Boolean rule inference is performed with a combination of a genetic algorithm and a local search as described previously.
 In the third and final step, node importance scores are calculated for each network by in-silico knock-ins and knock-outs.
 These node importance scores are topology-specific, not condition-specific.
 These scores are weighted by the fold-changes for each contrast from each dataset, and by the standard deviation of the gene across each dataset, and by the strength of the evidence for that gene across all datasets, to calculate a node modulation score.
 This means that each gene in the pathway is assigned an evidence score from 1 to the number of omics datasets, depending on the number of omics datasets in which it has a measured non-zero abundance.
 A pathway modulation score is calculated by summing up the node modulation scores for nodes in the pathway.
 A p-value is calculated by generating a distribution of the pathway modulation scores by resampling fold-changes, standard deviations, and evidence scores from the dataset.
 In a typical mBONITA analysis, these steps are automatically performed for all KEGG pathways that overlap with the training dataset.
 The outputs of this analysis are a table of p-values for each pathway in each contrast, graphml files annotated with fold-changes and importance scores, ready to be imported into network visualization software such as Cytoscape or Gephi, and tables of node modulation scores for each combination of pathway and contrast.

 mBONITA identifies mechanisms of hypoxia-mediated chemotaxis in RAMOS B cells